DPotoyan/Chem324/_build/Lec9-Chem324.md

 ### Basis set and linear independence.

-1. **Every N dimensional vector can be uniquely represented as a linear combination of N orthogonal vectors.** And vice versa if a vector can be represented by N orthogonal vectors it means that the vector is N-dimensional.
+**1. Every N dimensional vector can be uniquely represented as a linear combination of N orthogonal vectors.** And vice versa if a vector can be represented by N orthogonal vectors it means that the vector is N-dimensional.
 The set of unit vectors in terms of which an arbitrary N-dimensional vectords is expressed is called **basis set.**